Altabeh/Simpsons-recognized-with-a-CNN/README.md

 model.add(layers.Dense(num_class, activation='softmax'))
 model.summary()
 ```
+It has a total number of 19,454,404 trainable hyperparameters which
+with a little bit of playing around you find that this might not be
+a big of a number for training a CNN at all!

 A yet another technique for avoiding memorization is the use of some sort of regularization
 in machine learning.
 The lore is that you don't want to get a high accuracy without a large
 learning capacity.
 So don't forget about those dropout layers; sure you want a smart model!